Norton Commando Upgrades

 Although it's actually a performance downgrade, switching from two carburetors to one will save you a lot of maintenance.
 A bit of top-end will be lost, but be honest, how often do you run wide-open-throttle?

-As an offset, start-up, low-end, and midrange power are improved.
+As an offset to losing a little performance, start-up, low-end, and midrange power are improved.

 Mikuni Carb Kit